 In March 2019, the Company entered into a lease agreement for office space in Foster City, California which expires October 2024.
 The Company has the option to extend the lease agreement for a period of five years.
-The monthly lease payments, include base rent charges of \$48,000.
+The monthly lease payments include base rent charges of \$48,000.
 The lease provides for a rent abatement and scheduled increases in base rent.
-In connection with the lease, the Company has made a one-time security deposit in the amount of \$48,000 which was included in other assets in the consolidated balance sheets.

-In June 2019, the Company entered into a lease agreement for office space in Suzhou China, which expires on September 30, 2022.
+In June 2019, the Company entered into a lease agreement for office space in Suzhou China, which expires in September 2022.
 Monthly lease payments are inclusive of base rent, property management fee and the respective value added tax to be paid.
-Monthly lease payments include base rent of approximately \$4,000 through September 30, 2022.
+Monthly lease payments include base rent of approximately \$4,000 through September 2022.

-Future minimum lease payments due under operating leases as of December 31, 2019 are as follows (in thousands):
+Future minimum lease payments due under operating leases as of December 31, 2020 are as follows: